Foundation For Allen Schools Funded Classroom Grants at

 4th Grade Circuits

-This grant under Science/STEAM Curriculum was awarded to Teri Stepanic and will benefit 100 students this coming year.
+This grant under Science/STEAM Curriculum was awarded to Teri Stepanic and will benefit 100 students.

 Students learn all about circuits with hands-on experiences and extend their thinking through problem solving with circuit mazes.